Abedfordhart/TriangleChallenge/README.md

 ## Usage

 This application helps users determine the type of triangle their dimensions reflect.
-Simply input dimensions for sides A, B and C and click submit.
+Simply input dimensions for sides A, B and C then click submit.

 ## Available Scripts